est31/cargo-udeps/README.md

 if_chain = "1.0.0" # Used only in doc-tests, which `cargo-udeps` cannot check.
 ```

+Alternatively, add dependencies to `workspace.metadata.cargo-udeps.ignore` in the
+workpace `Cargo.toml` to ignore them in all packages in the workspace.

 ## Known bugs

 * Some unused crates might not be detected.